-With the Rangers, Morgan has been responsible for the creation of the Texas Rangers Baseball Hall of Fame, the Texas Rangers FanFest, and the Rangers’ mascot.
+With the Rangers, Morgan has been responsible for the creation of the Texas Rangers Baseball Hall of Fame, the Texas Rangers Fan Fest, and the Rangers’ mascot.
 He is credited with the creation of the “Dot Race” and the Texas Legends Dash at Rangers home games.

 In 1982, he was named the Country Music Association’s Major Market Disc Jockey of the Year.
 In 2001 and 2003, he was named by The Sporting News as the best public address announcer in Major League Baseball.
 Morgan was inducted into the Information Display and Entertainment Association Hall of Fame in 2017.
 The IDEA Hall of Fame honors innovators in event presentation.